strongloop-bluemix/boilerplates/README.md

  - `/weapons/nearby?&lat=...&long=... or ?zip=...` returns a filtered set of available weapons nearby the requesting user
  - `/weapons/nearby?id=24&zip=94555` returns nearby weapons of id 24.
  - `/weapons/:id` returns a specific weapon from the inventory, with specific pricing and images
+ - `/users/login` allows a customer to login
+ - `/users/logout` allows a customer to logout

 [Here are some sample usages of the REST APIs](sample-api-usage.md)